DataDog/integrations-extras/buddy/README.md

 See [metadata.csv](https://github.com/DataDog/integrations-extras/blob/master/buddy/metadata.csv) for a list of metrics provided by this integration.

 ### Events
-All Buddy deployment events are sent to your [Datadog Even Stream](https://docs.datadoghq.com/graphing/event_stream/)
+All Buddy deployment events are sent to your [Datadog Event Stream](https://docs.datadoghq.com/graphing/event_stream/)

 ### Service Checks
 The Buddy check does not include any service checks at this time.